orval-labs/orval/docs/src/pages/guides/mcp.md

 });
 ```

-Currently, Please note that the `hono` client only works in `single` mode.
+Currently, Please note that the `mcp` client only works in `single` mode.

 #### Generated Template Structure